isomerpages/moe-yuhuapri/announcements/announcements/_posts/2023-08-28-post-Announcement to Ex Yuhualites.md

 image: ""
 ---
 **ANNOUNCEMENT:**  Dear Ex-Yuhualites,
-Tomorrow (29 Aug) our school will be having Teacher's Day Celebration.
+Tomorrow (29 Aug), our school will be having Teacher's Day Celebration.
 If you are coming down to visit the teachers tomorrow, please only come between ***10.30am to 11.30am.***

+Thank you and have a great day!